 Are Implicit Attitudes Arational?
-Under Review
+In Progress

 Debate over the nature of implicit attitudes has led many philosophers to claim that implicit attitudes are arational.
 If implicit attitudes are arational, they are inapt for evaluation as rational or irrational.
 On this view, it is difficult to hold agents directly responsible for their implicit attitudes, because responsibility is often linked to an agent’s rational capacities.
 In this paper, I argue that it is wrong to think that all implicit attitudes are arational.
 Rather, many implicit attitudes are rationally evaluable.
 To make this case, I first agree with many writers on the topic that in order to be rationally evaluable, attitudes must be propositional, apt to update in response to evidence, and apt to feature in inferences.
 Engaging with the empirical literature on the topic, I then show that many implicit attitudes satisfy these conditions.
 Many implicit attitudes are rationally evaluable, which clears the way for us to hold agents responsible for their implicit attitudes.

-Implicit Attitudes and the Control Condition In Progress
+Controlling Implicit Attitudes In Progress

 Many philosophers and psychologists have held that implicit attitudes are uncontrolled.
 There is a clear line of thought from this claim to the idea that we are not responsible for our implicit attitudes.
 In this paper I argue that the sense of 'control' that implicit attitudes lack (control as 'automatic manifestation') is not the same sense of control that determines one's moral responsibility.
 If control is what determines moral responsibility, then we are responsible for our implicit attitudes.